-Join Peggy Fisher for an in-depth discussion in this video Conditional propositions, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Conditional propositions, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Conditional statements,…or conditional propositions, form the basis…for all decision making in computer software.…First, let's do a quick review of our logical operators.…A compound proposition is created by connecting…individual propositions using logical operators.…AND is denoted with an upside down v symbol,…such as p AND q.…The truth value of a compound proposition…using the AND operator is only true…when both propositions are true.…

 OR is denoted using a v symbol, such as p OR q.…The truth value of a compound proposition…using the OR operator is always true…except when p and q are both false.…If a statement has logical operators,…the order of precedence is the NOT operator first,…then AND, and finally OR.…Now, back to conditional propositions.…A conditional statement is read as 'if this, then that'.…